arnodelorme/wp15/docs/workflow.md

 ## Data user

-Develop the pipeline and test it.
+Develop the pipeline and test it on the scrambled data.

     ./pipeline.sif scrambled output participant
     ./pipeline.sif scrambled output group